Equity release is a way of releasing cash from your home without having to move – but it does come with certain risks.

-- Home reversion scheme: you raise money by selling your home, or a share of it, to a private company.
-You retain the right to live in it, usually until you die or move into long-term care.
+- Home reversion plan.
+You raise money by selling all or part of your home while continuing to live in it until you die or move into permanent residential care.

 Who can get equity release?

-There are certain conditions you must meet before being able to take out an equity release plan.
-Generally they include:
+There are certain conditions you must meet before being able to take out equity release.

-- you must own your home in the UK and it must be your main residence.
+- You must own property in the UK, which must be your main residence.